vishalsharmat15-beep/DevOps_AWS_EKS_GitOps_Project/Project Evidence/Documentation/MD Version/05-Issue-Resolution-Log.md

 **Validation:** The local branch and remote branch reported the same commit.

-## Helm Unavailable on the Bootstrap Host

-**Problem:** Helm commands were unavailable on the EKS administration host.

-**Resolution:** Installed Helm on the administration host and verified chart commands before using it for deployment operations.

 ## Grafana LoadBalancer Access

 **Problem:** Grafana was pending or unreachable from outside the cluster.